kevinboone/fkre/README.md

 subheading, allowing the detection of over-long sections.

-`fkre` estimates the number of passive-voice expressions, which many writes like to avoid where practicable.
+`fkre` estimates the number of passive-voice expressions, which many writers like to avoid where practicable.

 FK scores are frequently used by web-authoring and search-engine optimization tools, as well as some word processors.
 I was surprised